Do You Automatically Get Medicare with Social Security?

 • You have been on Social Security disability insurance for 24 months and have a qualifying condition.
 These include heart and lung issues, neurological disorders, cancer, kidney dysfunction and other severe health problems.

-If you live in Puerto Rico and receive Social Security or RRB benefits, you’ll only become automatically enrolled in Medicare Part A. If you want Medicare Part B, you'll have to apply for Medicare benefits to kick in.
+If you live in Puerto Rico and receive Social Security or RRB retirement benefits, you’ll only become automatically enrolled in Medicare Part A. If you want Medicare Part B, you'll have to apply for it.

 Can You Get Social Security and Not Sign Up for Medicare?